 Like the preceding months, rainfall is higher through November with most showers occurring in the afternoons and evenings.

 The start of the peak season, Turks and Caicos in December is amazing.
 Christmas is on the horizon, and school is out at the end of the month, so you have various options to choose from.

 Go in early December and you’ll get great weather and lower prices than in the holidays.
 Visit later in the month and you’ll get to spend Christmas on the beach.
 Prices over the holidays are higher, but if you book way in advance you’re likely to get a better deal.

 Daytime temperatures in Turks and Caicos in December average at around 80F.
 It’s a great time to visit if you like your sunshine warm, but not too hot.

 The sea is warm too!

-Not only is the weather in Turks and Caicos always warm, the sea is warm too.
+Not only is the weather in Turks and Caicos always warm, but the sea is also warm too.

 Water temperatures are a lovely 80F in winter, creeping up to the mid-80s in summer.
 The sea is pretty calm too, as the protective barrier reef which surrounds the islands breaks the incoming surf.